Table of contents

 Part I courses, most Directors of Studies are experienced supervisors and should be able to answer your queries.
 For third year courses, you might ask Module Leaders in the first instance.
 Module leaders are encouraged to arrange a briefing session with all their supervisors before the first supervision.

-You can also contact Dr Seb Savory, the Director of Undergraduate Education, for advice.
+You can also contact Prof Seb Savory, the Director of Undergraduate Education, for advice.